OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/catalog2.0_angebote.md

 ![catalog20_infoseite_v1_de.png](assets/catalog20_infoseite_v1_de.png){ class="shadow lightbox" }

-## Meta data, Specialist area
+## Metadata, Subjects

 It is of great importance to which specialist area authors assign a course or learning resource.
 This is because behind the subject area is the taxonomy according to which courses are compiled in the catalog's taxonomy launchers.
-You can select the specialist area under **Administration > Settings > Tab "Meta data"**
+You can select the specialist area under **Administration > Settings > Tab "Metadata"**

 ![catalog20_fachbereich_v1_de.png](assets/catalog20_fachbereich_v1_de.png){ class="shadow lightbox" }